 - 1. Consider the tools you will use to assist with planning the event. - 2.
 Provide reasons for your choice of these tools. - 3.
 Create an outline of your plan, using one of the recognised planning tools discussed in the lesson.

-The tools I will use to plan the event are: Why?
-Plan to support my organisation of the birthday party Train to support my organisation of the orthady party
+The tools I will use to plan n the event are: Why? and an affet a bindle dama wanta Plan to support my organi sation of the birthday party

 Perform the following tasks to complete the activity.